The steps of the purchase

 A horse can be castrated at any age.
 What must be taken into account, to minimize the risk, is the size of the testicles.
 If they are very large, it must be done in a clinic to avoid risks and this makes the operation much more expensive.

 It is also important to avoid very hot periods, as there are many flies and this can increase the risk of infection.

 If the Iberian foal is castrated at a young age, the neck will not develop and the croup will probably be more prominent.

 If you like baroque models and want him to develop his neck, we advise you to castrate him when he reaches adulthood, after 6 years.

 Castration is a simple operation, but the incision is left open so that it can heal on its own and cicatinterior riser.

 We recommend waiting at least 3 weeks before the horse goes on a trip to give the wound time to close completely.

 Remember that the trip is long, that it lasts several days, that the horse will rest in different stables… so it is better that the wound is completely closed to avoid possible infections.

 The behavior of a horse depends on its instinct and learning.

-Sexual behaviour is essentially instinctive and largely dependent on hormones.
-In the case of a male stallion, they depend on testosterone, a hormone that is mainly produced in the testicles.
+Sexual behavior is essentially instinctive and depends largely on hormones.
+In the case of a stallion horse, they depend on testosterone, a hormone that is primarily produced in the testicles.